 ‘From Essex to London in 101 Boyfriends’ was a blog I wrote in 2018, mainly for Facebook and my performing friends and fans.
 I posted two boyfriends a week, ending in January 2019 with ‘No. 101 The Husband’.

-After taking the piece to an Arvon course, I applied and was shortlisted for the Arvon/Jerwood mentoring prize 2019.
+I went on an Arvon course and jigged the blog about.
+I applied and was shortlisted for the Arvon/Jerwood mentoring prize 2019.
 I went on to win a free read of the now 60,000 word autoficiton novel with ‘The Literary Consultancy’ via Shape Arts.
 With feedback from ‘TLC’ I edited the book and I am seeking publication of my book ‘JIGSAW’.

 I’d used the top of my cigarette packet for a roach, the packet was nearly empty.
 I put the remaining fags behind my ears and made the rest of the packet into an origami robot, with a massive dick that stuck out like ‘Jake the Peg’.
 Nowhere Man laughed, he looked a bit younger than me, dark skin, lean and fit.
 I wrote my number with eyeliner down the side of the dick of my robot, gave it to Nowhere Man, and got off at my stop.